kwojtas172/BMI-calculator/README.md

 ## Setup

-Download repository and enter commend in terminal:
+Download repository and enter command in terminal:
 `npm i `

-When files updated, you enter new commend:
+When files updated, you enter new command:
 `npm start`

 Webpack runned and app will be enabled in a new browser window.